gdavidbutler/aima-c/README.md

 The language has no support for:

 * "heap" or dynamic memory
-* I/O
+* input and output

-C callable routines must be provided to support these and others (usually the standard C library, libc).
+C callable routines (e.g. the C standard library) can be provided to support these and other features.
 The sheet of paper is almost completely blank.

 There are a few conventions used in the book that are especially challenging for C: